RaviTambade/TFLPortal/Documentation/apiendpoints.md

+Designing a Project Management Dashboard API involves creating endpoints to retrieve aggregated data and statistics related to project management for visualization on a dashboard.
+Here's a suggested structure for such an API:

+1. **Authentication**:
+   - Endpoint: `/auth`
+   - Methods: POST
+   - Description: Authenticate users and generate JWT tokens for further access.

+2. **Project Summary Statistics**:
+   - Endpoint: `/projects/summary`
+   - Methods: GET
+   - Description: Retrieve summary statistics of project data.
+   - Query Parameters:
+     - start_date: Start date for the summary statistics
+     - end_date: End date for the summary statistics
+   - Response:
+     - Summary statistics of project data in JSON format

+3. **Project List**:
+   - Endpoint: `/projects`
+   - Methods: GET
+   - Description: Retrieve a list of all projects.
+   - Response:
+     - List of projects in JSON format

+4. **Project Details**:
+   - Endpoint: `/projects/{project_id}`
+   - Methods: GET
+   - Description: Retrieve details of a specific project.
+   - Response:
+     - Project details in JSON format

+5. **Project Status**:
+   - Endpoint: `/projects/status`
+   - Methods: GET
+   - Description: Retrieve the status of projects.
+   - Query Parameters:
+     - start_date: Start date for the project status
+     - end_date: End date for the project status
+   - Response:
+     - Project status data in JSON format

+6. **Project Progress**:
+   - Endpoint: `/projects/progress`
+   - Methods: GET
+   - Description: Retrieve the progress of projects.
+   - Query Parameters:
+     - start_date: Start date for the project progress
+     - end_date: End date for the project progress
+   - Response:
+     - Project progress data in JSON format

+7. **Project Tasks**:
+   - Endpoint: `/projects/{project_id}/tasks`
+   - Methods: GET
+   - Description: Retrieve tasks associated with a specific project.
+   - Response:
+     - List of tasks for the project in JSON format

+8. **Project Timeline**:
+   - Endpoint: `/projects/{project_id}/timeline`
+   - Methods: GET
+   - Description: Retrieve a timeline of project activities and milestones.
+   - Response:
+     - Project timeline data in JSON format

+9. **Project Dashboard Data**:
+   - Endpoint: `/projects/dashboard`
+   - Methods: GET
+   - Description: Retrieve aggregated data for project management dashboard visualization.
+   - Query Parameters:
+     - start_date: Start date for the data
+     - end_date: End date for the data
+   - Response:
+     - Aggregated data for project management dashboard in JSON format

+These endpoints provide functionality for retrieving aggregated project data for visualization on a dashboard.
+Additional endpoints or modifications may be necessary based on specific requirements for the dashboard and the types of visualizations needed.

 ## Sprint Management  API EndPoints

 Sprint management involves handling tasks, timelines, and resources within a sprint or iteration of a project, commonly used in agile software development methodologies like Scrum.
 Here's a RESTful API design for sprint management: